NobleNomadic/NobleOS/README.md

 # NobleOS
-NobleOS is my 32 bit hobby operating system made in C.
+NobleOS is a 16 bit DOS like operating system made in assembly.

-## General Specs
+## OS Specs
-- Made with 32 bit C
 - Microkernel design
-- VGA display
 - Custom FAT-like filesystem
+- Drivers for screen, keyboard, disk, and filesystem